-An interior photo of Dolly’s old apartment at Dollywood.
-I was bought in to capture the the look of the apartment before it as gutted and turned into office space.
-I may have even taken a selfie in the tub before the day was over.
+Interior photos of Dolly Parton’s apartment at Dollywood for historical records before the building was gutted and turned into office space.
+Yes, I did take a selfie in the tub before the day was over.

 Actors and actresses play a silly family enjoying their time at Snow Mountain inside Stone Mountain Park in Stone Mountain, GA.